techjay-c/tp/docs/UserGuide.md

 Examples:
 * `delete-patient 34` deletes the patient with the `PATIENT_ID` 34.

-### Searching for a patient by Patient ID or keyword: `search-patient`
+### Search for a patient by Patient ID or keyword: `search-patient`

-Searches for the patient with the specified `PATIENT_ID` or patients whose names match the given keyword.
+Search for the patient with the specified `PATIENT_ID` or patients whose names match the given keyword.
 This command allows you to find patient records that match your search criteria.

 **Format:** `search-patient KEYWORD` or `search-patient PATIENT_ID`